17 Must-Haves for Your Next Report

 View the Making Waves Annual Impact Report here.

-Making Waves Academy is an educational program run by Making Waves Education Foundation.
+Making Waves Academy is a charter school run by Making Waves Education Foundation.
 The academy provides a holistic and rigorous education for 5th through 12th graders in Richmond, CA and the surrounding areas.

-The design features an easy flow between pages but also ensures that pages can stand alone for readers who are flipping through.
-More visuals and less text keeps this report looking more like a magazine and helps to keep readers engaged.
+The design features an easy flow between pages with plenty of negative space to rest the eyes but also ensures that pages can stand alone for readers who are flipping through.
+More visuals and less text helps to keep readers engaged.

 View the Making Waves Academy Impact Report here.